7 - AAP Wrap up

 There is of course more then one way to accomplish this, but for the purposes of this lab, we will use Ansible automation controller.

-Within the Groups tab, click the Add button and create a new inventory group labeled Webserver and click Save.
+- Go to the Groups tab, click Create group, and create a new group labeled Webserver.
+Click Create group.

 Create the Template

-Within Resources -> Templates, select the Add button and Add job template as follows:
+Within Automation Execution → Templates, select the Create template button and Create job template as follows:

 Run the template by clicking the Launch button.